 Variable capital company framework

-When Parliament passed the Variable Capital Companies (VCCs) Bill on 1 Oct 2018, it was set to become a game changer for the Singapore Funds Industry.
+When Parliament passed the Variable Capital Companies (VCCs) Bill on 1 October 2018, it was set to become a game changer for the Singapore Funds Industry.
 Major legislative changes have been made to enhance Singapore’s drive to be an Asian hub for fund management and fund domiciliation.

 VCC key features and requirements

-• VCCs can be used as vehicles for both open-ended and closed-end funds, and for both traditional and alternative strategies
+• VCCs can be used as vehicles for both open-ended and closed-end funds, and for both traditional and alternative strategies.

 • VCCs can issue and redeem shares without the need for shareholder approval.

-Accounting and Audit
+Accounting and audit

 Tax

-Tax treatment which is an important factor in determining the venue for fund domiciliation and management, made legislative changes on Income Tax Act, Goods and Services Tax Act & Stamp Duties Act relating to VCC.
+Tax treatment, which is an important factor in determining the venue for fund domiciliation and management, made legislative changes on Income Tax Act, Goods and Services Tax Act & Stamp Duties Act relating to VCC.

 Do you have any questions for us?